inf112-v21/The-Downward-Spiral/README.md

 Note that the colors is not the same for each client.
 The client bound to the player will always be blue, and then the rest is loaded accordingly.

+Moving players with WASD is only availible in debug mode.
 If there are any problems try looking at [errorhandling](#known-bugs-and-possible-solutions).

 ___